How to Make Foam Dough with Shaving Cream

 • Place shaving cream in a large measuring cup or bowl.

-• Add food colouring or liquid watercolour paint and stir with a spoon.
+• Add food coloring or liquid watercolor paint and stir with a spoon.

 • Add cornstarch.
 Stir with a spoon for as long as you can, then knead the ingredients with your hands until well combined.